 In traditional Chinese medicine, the energy flow or life force, known as qi or chi (pronounced "chee") flows through the body in meridians, or pathways.
 By applying needles at specific points on these meridians, it is believed that the body’s natural energy flow will be rebalanced and symptoms of disease can be relieved.1

-During an acupuncture treatment, several needles are placed on various points of the body and left in place for 10-30 minutes while the person relaxes.
+During an acupuncture treatment, several needles are placed on various points of the body and left in place for 10 to 30 minutes while the person relaxes.
 Many people do not feel the insertion of the needles, or the insertion may cause a tingling or temporary discomfort.1

 Acupuncture for migraine relief

 Acupuncture has been studied in clinical research in people with migraine.
 One study compared acupuncture to a mock acupuncture (using needles on random points, not the standard Chinese medicine points).
-All patients in the study were also given rizatriptan (brand name: Maxalt).
-The group that received traditional acupuncture saw a significant improvement in their migraine symptoms compared to those who received just rizatriptan or rizatriptan and mock acupuncture.2
+All people in the study were also given rizatriptan (Maxalt®).
+The group that received traditional acupuncture saw a large improvement in their migraine symptoms compared to those who received just rizatriptan or rizatriptan and mock acupuncture.2

 Other studies have looked at the use of acupuncture to prevent migraine attacks.
-One Italian study from 2002 evaluated acupuncture against an oral medication (flunarizine, which is not available in the U.S.) for six months of treatment.
-While both acupuncture and the oral treatment reduced the number of migraine attacks, only the group that received acupuncture rated their pain intensity had decreased.
-The acupuncture group also had significantly less side effects than the group who received the oral medication.3
+One Italian study from 2002 evaluated acupuncture against the oral medicine flunarizine (which is not available in the United States) for 6 months of treatment.
+Both acupuncture and the oral treatment reduced the number of migraine attacks.
+But only the group that received acupuncture rated their pain intensity had decreased.
+The acupuncture group also had many fewer side effects than the group who received the oral medicine.3

-- Compared to sham acupuncture (using needles on random points), acupuncture provided a small but significant reduction in migraine frequency
+- Compared to mock acupuncture (using needles on random points), acupuncture provided a small but significant reduction in migraine frequency.

-- Compared to preventive medicine, acupuncture reduced migraine frequency more, although the effect wasn't sustained; acupuncture was associated with significantly less side effects and patients were less likely to quit due to those side effects4
+- Compared to preventive medicine, acupuncture reduced migraine frequency more, but the effect wasn't sustained.
+Acupuncture was linked with many fewer side effects, and people were less likely to quit due to those side effects.

 Always make sure you receive acupuncture treatment from a licensed, qualified practitioner.
-The risks of acupuncture are generally low, but common side effects of acupuncture include minor soreness, bleeding or bruising at needle sites.
-Some people may be at greater risk for side effects, including those with a bleeding disorder.1 These are not all the possible side effects of acupuncture.
-Patients should talk to their doctor about what to expect with treatment with acupuncture.
+The risks of acupuncture are generally low, but common side effects of acupuncture include:1

 Was acupuncture effective in relieving your migraine symptoms?

 In some forms of acupuncture, mild electrical stimulation is attached to the needles.
-People with pacemakers should not use this form of acupuncture as it may interfere with their pacemaker.1
+People with pacemakers should not use this form of acupuncture as it may interfere with their pacemakers.1

-Women who are pregnant should consult with their doctor about the risks and benefits of using acupuncture.
-Some types or certain points of acupuncture may stimulate labor.1
+People who are pregnant should consult with their doctor about the risks and benefits of using acupuncture.
+While acupuncture can be safe during pregnancy, this treatment should be performed by a skilled practitioner who has experience treating pregnant people.
+Some types or certain points of acupuncture may stimulate preterm labor.1

 How would you rate the side effects you experienced with acupuncture?